WeebOwO/WindEngine/README.md

 A personal game engine which mainly for learning purpose!
 Hopefully I don't end up with a graphic engine 😂.

 ## Build
-this project is using [xmake](https://xmake.io/) to manage, after download xmake, you can run commands below to build this project.
+This project is using [xmake](https://xmake.io/) to manage, after download xmake, you can run commands below to build this project.

 ```
 xmake